-Sunil Gavaskar: 13 controversies which he Little Master was involved in
+Sunil Gavaskar: 13 controversies which the Little Master was involved in

 Sunil Gavaskar was involved in fair bit of controversies from his time as a cricketer and a commentator Photo Courtesy: Getty Images & The Hindu

 Sunil Gavaskar, despite his defensive style of batting, had a career full of controversies both on and off the field.
-As the Little Master turns 65, Abhishek Mukherjee relives a few more…
+As the Little Master turns 65, Abhishek Mukherjee re-lives a few.

 There is something curious about the two champions of Mumbai batsmanship: while Sunil Gavaskar was the epitome of defence on the field and combative off it, Sachin Tendulkar was exactly the opposite — aggressive to the core with the bat and mostly non-committal in his personal life.